Desserts/TreatsTraditional Millionaire Shortbread Squares

 5. If the dough is too soft to handle, cover and chill for 30-60 mins.

-6. Once you have your shortbread mix gently pat down into a 28 x 18 cm shallow oblong baking tin.
-Fork it gently to stop it rising too much!
-Bake at 180C for 25-30 minutes or until golden brown.
+6. Once you have your shortbread mix, gently pat it down into a 28 x 18 cm shallow oblong baking tin.
+Fork it gently to prevent it from rising too much.
+Bake at 180°C for 25-30 minutes, or until golden brown.

 7. To make the caramel filling